LePhil/ExcaliburPlayground/readme.md

 * only a certain amount of scores are kept per level
 * heart/coin effect with sprites
 * Progress Bar is now its own thang - For Task items and for customer happiness/patience
+* saving the scores, show older scores (sorted)

 # Won't do
 * If inventory is full, clicks on station should not do anything- No. We'd have to check for Tools in Inventory (in case the station is broken) and if there are actions in the queue to remove some items --> let the user make mistakes!
+* rate of interest in a food/animal/item should depend on the worth/duration/amount available.
+Expensive items should take a long time or be very limited or be only rarely asked for (or a combination/all of them)